 - Meet a Nation Builder: Nation Builders portray real historic figures associated with 18th-century Williamsburg who made significant contributions to the American story.
 Hear the stories of these recognizable figures as well as those not found in history books, on the Charlton or Hennage stages.
 Check the events calendar to see who you’ll meet!

 - Lunch!
 Stop at Chowning’s Tavern for an 18th-century-inspired meal!
 Hearty pub fare will fuel your colonial adventure!
 Check here for operating hours.

 - Explore Trades and Sites: Expert tradespeople practice 18th-century crafts like blacksmithing, weaving, and carpentry throughout the Historic Area.
 Visit their trade shops and yards.
 Check the events calendar and toggle to “Sites” to see what’s open, or look for the Grand Union flag out front of open sites.

 - Check into your official CW resorts accommodations.
-There’s no better place to stay —close to the action, enjoy resort amenities, and get up to two complimentary admission tickets when you book direct with Colonial Williamsburg Resorts!
+There’s no better place to stay.
+You’ll be close to the action, enjoy resort amenities, and get up to two complimentary admission tickets when you book direct with Colonial Williamsburg Resorts!

 - Dinner: Enjoy a relaxing meal at Sweat Tea & Barley or on the Social Terrace.
 Check here for current dining offerings.

 - Take a Carriage Ride: Get your ticket head of time online or visit a ticketing location first thing in the morning to book your horse-drawn carriage ride.
 Rides are significantly discounted for admission ticket holders!

 - Visit our Archaeologists: Discover how research and archaeology inform everything you experience in the Historic Area at our archaeology excavation at Custis Square and First Baptist Church, open Monday through Friday